Le Cordon Bleu Class Action Lawsuit and Student Loans

 Le Cordon Bleu Class Action Lawsuit Details

-Le Cordon Bleu’s lawsuit resulted in February of 2018 when the university agreed on terms to repay 44 percent of the student’s tuition fees that paid to them over time.
-Keep in mind that this does not student loan forgiveness or discharge; it is only the result of the settlement.
-Though the context is related because as the university admitted their fraudulent acts in the past, it paved the path for other former students who suffered the same type of things to use this as an argument and apply for loan forgiveness through BDAR.
+Le Cordon Bleu’s lawsuit resulted in February of 2018 when the university agreed on terms to repay 44 percent of the student’s tuition fees that were paid to them over time.
+Remember that this does not mean student loan forgiveness or discharge; it is only the result of the settlement.
+However, the context is related because, as the university admitted its fraudulent acts in the past, it paved the path for other former students who suffered the same type of things to use this as an argument and apply for loan forgiveness through BDAR.

-As the parent organization, CEC approved all the claims and also admitted their illegal actions, the case for students became even more favorable.
-As we talked about in previous paragraphs, there are two available programs for former students of this university.
-However, you need to be aware of the fact that students cannot go for both programs.
-So, that means, you have to select one and apply only for that loan discharge or repayment program.
-You will see the differences and understand both programs fully; we are going to discuss them.
+As the parent organization, CEC approved all the claims and admitted their illegal actions; the student case became even more favourable.
+As we discussed in previous paragraphs, there are two available programs for former university students.
+However, you must be aware that students cannot attend both programs.
+So, that means you have to select one and apply only for that loan discharge or repayment program.
+You will see the differences and understand both programs fully; we will discuss them.

 What did Le Cordon Bleu accuse of?

-In a class-action lawsuit against the university, we can clearly see that there are many aspects that Le Cordon Bleu did wrong to the students.
+In a class-action lawsuit against the university, we see many aspects Le Cordon Bleu did wrong to the students.
 They were accused of:

 The list goes on and on, and it is clear that Le Cordon Bleu is a fraudulent organization, yet is it enough for you to compensate yourself?
-When you apply for student loan forgiveness, the main criteria is that you should have faced those criminal actions.
+When you apply for student loan forgiveness, the main criterion is that you should have faced those criminal actions.
 Otherwise, even if you attended the university at the time frame when they did those fraudulent things, you would not be classified as a victim.
-The actions must be against yourself to be eligible.
-Let’s go through the illegal actions of Le Cordon Bleu separately.
+The actions must be against you to be eligible.
+Let’s go through the illegal activities of Le Cordon Bleu separately.

 Falsifying Job Placement Data